-The management of risk is woven throughout the Council's key governance frameworks in such areas as;
+The management of risk was embedded throughout the Council's key governance frameworks in such areas as:

-Key decision making
+- Key decision making;

-- Planning processes
+- Planning processes;

-- Programme and Project management
+- Programme and Project management;

-- Procurement processes
+- Procurement processes;

-- Partnership working arrangements
+- Partnership working arrangements;

 - Change management processes.

-In January 2012, the Risk Management Policy, Strategy and Framework was revised to be more explicit about Cabinet responsibilities.

-The strategy states that the Council will maintain a culture of risk awareness across the organisation driven by a 'top down and bottom up' approach, and raise the awareness of the need for risk management by all those connected with the delivery of services.
+In January 2012, the Risk Management Policy, Strategy and Framework were revised to be more explicit about Cabinet responsibilities.
+The strategy stated that 'the Council will maintain a culture of risk awareness across the organisation driven by a 'top down and bottom up' approach, and raise the awareness of the need for risk management by all those connected with the delivery of services.'
 It strengthened the Risk Management Framework, with the explicit appointment of a Lead Portfolio Holder for Risk.
-This role is being undertaken by the Cabinet Member for Finance and Education, with Portfolio Holders taking political responsibility for risk in their portfolios as they had previously been doing.
+This role is being undertaken by the Cabinet Member for Finance with Portfolio Holders taking political responsibility for risk in their portfolios as they had previously been doing.
+This approach continued in 2012/13.

-The Public Accounts and Audit Select Committee (PAASC) is responsible for 'monitoring the effective development and operation of risk management', as defined in the Council's Scheme of Delegation.
-This is undertaken via a quarterly Corporate Risk report from Corporate Management Team (CMT).

-The Chief Executive is designated the risk management champion, signalling the importance of risk management, underpinning good governance.

-CMT provides strategic leadership of corporate risk management, setting the tone for the whole risk management framework.
-This supports the expectation that effective management of risk becomes "part of the day job" underpinning day to day decision making, service delivery and ultimately delivery of outcomes and benefits for the community.
+The Public Accounts and Audit Select Committee (PAASC) was responsible for 'monitoring the effective development and operation of risk management', as defined in the Council's Scheme of Delegation.
+This was undertaken via a quarterly Corporate Risk report from the Corporate Management Team (CMT).
+The Chief Executive (until June 2012) and then the Divisional Director of Finance were designated the risk management champion, signalling the importance of risk management, underpinning good governance.
+CMT provided strategic leadership of corporate risk management, setting the tone for the whole risk management framework.
+That supported the expectation that effective management of risk was "part of the day job" underpinning day to day decision making, service delivery and ultimately delivery of outcomes and benefits for the community.